NadeemSamaali/LinearAlgebraSoftware/README.md

 LinearSpace is a console based software serving as a tool to perform various matrix and vector operations.

 ### Linspace.py

+#### linear_algebra.py

-This library introduces three data types (Matrix, Square matrix, Vector), each containing methods performing various matrix and vector operations to each type respectively :
+This sub-library introduces three data types (Matrix, Square matrix, Vector), each containing methods performing various matrix and vector operations to each type respectively :

 * Matrix
   * `multiply` : Performs matrix multiplications between two matrices